All Products

 Configure scan settings

-You can customize the schedule for default tasks.
-We recommend aligning the scan cycle with your data update frequency (minimum: Daily).
+Customize the schedule for a default task.
+Align the scan cycle with your data update frequency (minimum: daily).

-1. On the Discovery Task Monitoring page, select the check box of the task for which you want to configure the scan cycle, and then click Scan Settings above the task list.
+1. On the Discovery Task Monitoring page, select the check box of the task you want to configure, and then click Scan Settings above the task list.

 image